opensourcehacker/sevabot/docs/source/commands.rst

 Sevabot supports commands you can type into group chat.
 All commands begin with !.

+You can create your own commands easily as Sevabot happily executes any UNIX executable script.

 Out of the box commands
 ==============================